About Me - Alon Albalak

 [07/2024] “A Survey on Data Selection for Language Models” will appear in the Transactions of Machine Learning Research (TMLR)

-[04/2024] I started as the Data Team Lead, and Member of Technical Staff at SynthLabs
+[04/2024] I started as the Data Team Lead, and a Member of Technical Staff at SynthLabs

 [04/2024] My dissertation: “Understanding and Improving Language Models Through a Data-Centric Lens” was accepted by the University of California, Santa Barbara!